syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/230_Slack/000_Slack_options.md

 id: adm-dest-slack-opt
 ---

-The slack destination of syslog-ng OSE can directly post log messages and notifications to Slack channels.
+The slack destination of {{ site.product.short_name }} can directly post log messages and notifications to Slack channels.
 The slack destination has the following options.